AndersGeer/DatabaseFinalProject/README.md

 RETURN m
 ```

-*Importing to Neo4J*
+### **Importing to Neo4J**:
-We had some issues connecting through Neo4J Droplet and getting access to its local Database, this prevented us from running our Query’s, but everything should be able to run if you get a connection to the Droplet, following the below files and instructions:
+We had some issues connecting through Neo4J Droplet and getting access to its local Database, this prevented us from running our Query’s _online_, but everything we measured was local, both mongodb and neo4j ran locally on our PC's just for good measure, since request/response from the DB's online would show inconsistent measurements if 1 of the databases were online.
 CSV files needed
 	 * bookMentionsCityFinal.csv
 	 * booksFinal.csv
 	 * citiesFinal.csv

+#### Creating the Book nodes fron _booksFinal.csv_:
+`LOAD CSV WITH HEADERS FROM "file:///citiesFinal.csv" AS line
+CREATE (:Book {id: tointeger(line.bookid), title: line.title, lat: line.lat, lng: line.lng })
+`

+#### Creating the City nodes fron _citiesFinal.csv_:
+`LOAD CSV WITH HEADERS FROM "file:///citiesFinal.csv" AS line
+CREATE (:City {id: tointeger(line.cityid), name: line.name, author: line. })
+`

+#### Create the **Relationships** from the _bookMentionsCityFinal.csv_:
+`LOAD CSV WITH HEADERS FROM "file:///bookMentionsCityFinal.csv" AS line
+MATCH (b:Book {id: line.bookid})
+MATCH (c:City {id: line.cityid})
+MERGE (b)-[:MENTIONS]->(c)`

-We chose to import the data through a Batch, since we were expecting to retrieve a dataset with over 100k+ nodes and relations.
-And neo4J allows through the Batch to import data very fast, the tool is located in /pathToNeo4J/bin/neo4J-import (/please NOTE: that the neo4j-import will be deprecated and neo4j-admin import will be used instead/) and is used as follows:
+Although we chose to use Cypher giving us: **781** nodes and **1305** relationships.
+This could also be done through a Batch script, if large datasets are used.
+We were planning to use a dataset with over 100k+ nodes and relations, but sadly we did not have time to implement everything.
+But, if needed, the batch imports data very quick and neo4J allows it through the shown script: (/please NOTE: the tool is located in /pathToNeo4J/bin/neo4J-import, that the neo4j-import will be deprecated and neo4j-admin import will be used instead/) and is used as follows:
 ```
 neo4j-import --into data/databases/graph.db
 --nodes import/booksFinal.csv